This is the ultimate guide on bug-out bags.

 For the complete guide on the best survival and bug out bags and packs.
 Go here.

-What Makes A Good Bug-Out Bag
+What Makes a Good B.O.B.

 This question is the focus here.
 What will get the job done, keep you safe and will just plain work when you need its supplies.
 There are different kinds of bug-out bags.